tamas-p/hisma/packages/hisma/README.md

 - Mandatory items
   - **Event Identifier**<br>
     Clickable to trigger the event in the machine when corresponding state is active.
-This is for debugging purposes.
+It can be used for debugging purposes.
   - **Transition Identifier**<br>
     Transition id as it is in the transition map of the state machine.
 - Optional items (In our example they are defined, but they are optional attributes.)